Determining the Cause of Dog Bites and How to Prevent Them

 In the state of Pennsylvania a dog can only be considered dangerous if it has injured or attacked someone without provocation or killed another pet off the owner’s property without provocation.
 If a dog bites someone because they provoked or harassed the animal, they usually do not have any rights to a settlement from the dog owner as they were liable for their own actions.

 Contact a Pittsburgh Personal Injury Lawyer to Discuss Your Case in Pennsylvania

 Did you or a loved one sustain serious injuries in Pennsylvania due to a dog bite?
 Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
-Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
+Right now, you need our aggressive Pittsburgh PA Accident Attorney on your side, fighting to get you the compensation you need, want, and deserve.
 The skilled attorneys at Goodrich & Geist represent clients injured due to dog bites in Pittsburgh and surrounding Western Pennsylvania counties.
 Contact us by calling (412) 766-1455 or email us to schedule a free consultation about your case.
 We have an office conveniently located at 3634 California Ave, Pittsburgh, PA 15212.